Transfer Pricing in Nicaragua

 Application Scope of Transfer Pricing in Nicaragua

-- Transactions performed among a taxpayer resident in the country and non-resident related parties.
+- Performed transactions between a taxpayer resident in the country and non-resident-related parties.

-- Transactions performed between a resident and those operating under the free trade zone regime.
+- Performed transactions between a resident and those operating under the free trade zone regime.

 Definition of Related Parties in Nicaragua

-- When a company controls or owns, directly or indirectly, at least 40% of the capital of another company.
+- A company directly or indirectly controlling or owning at least 40% of the capital of another company.

-- When two companies have five or less persons who directly or indirectly control or own together at least 40% of the capital stock.
+- Two companies with five or fewer persons directly or indirectly controlling or owning at least 40% of the capital stock.

-- Two companies belonging to the same business unit.
+- Two corporate members of the same business unit.

-- The contracting parties or associates, in a business collaboration contract or a joint venture, respectively, when they directly or indirectly own more than 40% of the result or the profit of the contract.
+- The contracting parties or associates directly or indirectly own more than 40% of the result, or the contract profit, in a business collaboration contract or a joint venture, respectively.

-- The person resident in the country in relation to its exclusive agent or distributor resident abroad.
+- The person resident in the country regarding its exclusive agent or distributor resident abroad.

-- The person resident in the country regarding to its permanent establishments abroad.
+- The person resident in the country regarding its permanent establishments abroad.

-- The permanent establishment located in the country with respect to its parent company abroad.
+- The permanent establishment in the country regarding its parent company abroad.

 Transfer Pricing Methodology in Nicaragua